Guide to Work, Study, Travel and Living Abroad

 Live.
 Experience.
 Grow.

 For now, enjoy yourself.
-It could be years, even decades before you are overseas again.
-Pause, and take in the subtleties that make living at your current location so worthwhile.
-Relax, and bask in the bountiful treasures that the world around you has to offer.
-Perhaps you will uncover a new sense of home; I surely have.
+It could be years, even decades, before you are overseas again.
+Pause and take in the subtleties that make living at your current location worthwhile.
+Relax and bask in the bountiful treasures the world around you offers.
+You may uncover a new sense of home; I certainly have.

 Safe travels, friends.

-Daniel King—originally from Charlotte, North Carolina—is a current senior, pursuing a bachelor’s degree in finance with an international business minor from The University of Louisville, located in the bluegrass state of Kentucky.
+Daniel King — originally from Charlotte, North Carolina — is a current senior pursuing a bachelor's degree in finance with an international business minor from The University of Louisville, located in the bluegrass state of Kentucky.
 In his free time, Daniel has passions for fitness, adventurous dining experiences, and playing the electric guitar.
-To see more of Daniel’s study abroad experience, please visit his blog at www.acarolinianabroad.wordpress.com.

 Related Topics